 With support and supervision from the faculty, one of the roles of the first year fellows is to help run the inpatient endocrine consult service.
-This includes managing the consult team (consisting of the 3 first year fellows, residents and medical students), seeing initial consultations and follow ups, presenting to the consult attending and Endocrine team during daily rounds, and acting as a liaison to the primary teams.
+This includes managing the consult team, which also often includes medical students and residents, seeing initial consultations and follow ups, presenting to the consult team during daily rounds, and acting as a liaison to the primary teams.

-Each first year fellow is assigned to inpatient consults at one of the 3 hospitals (UCH, RMR VAMC, or DH), and they move between the sites on a rotating basis.
-There is a dedicated didactic teaching session with the VA and UCH consult attendings for all first year fellows at least two times per week.
+Our program utilizes a 3+1 schedule during the first year, which includes 3 sequential weeks of inpatient consults at each one of the 3 hospitals (UCH, RMR VAMC, or DH), followed by a 1-week purely ambulatory rotation.
+They move between the sites on a rotating basis.
+There is a dedicated didactic teaching session with the VA and UCH consult attendings for all first year fellows 2 times per week.

-Fellows in the clinical-educator track will cover 4-6 weeks of inpatient endocrine consults during their 2nd year of training.
-All 2nd year fellows (both tracks) will spend 2 weeks on the inpatient Glucose Management Team (GMT) at UCH.
+Fellows in the clinical-educator track spend 4-6 weeks on the inpatient endocrine consult service during their 2nd year of training, while research fellows cover 2 weeks.
+All 2nd year fellows (both tracks) have the opportunity to do a 2 week elective on the inpatient Glucose Management Team (GMT) at UCH.

 With 3 distinct clinical sites and a very large regional catchment area that spans hundreds of miles and multiple states, the diversity of endocrine cases seen on the inpatient consult service is especially rich.
 Please refer to our Facilities page for additional information about the clinical training sites.

 We see many common endocrine issues, such as hyperthyroidism, hypercalcemia, pituitary tumors, and consults for glycemic management; uncommon disorders, like acromegaly, adrenocortical carcinoma, and insulinoma; and also some real “zebras”, such as metastatic paraganglionoma with severe hemodynamic instability